-Do not have milk with your breakfast unless you cook it together with grains (or any other meal).
+Do not have milk with your breakfast unless you cook it together with your grains.

 Do not drink big amount of liquid right before your breakfast (sipping small amount of herbal tea, warm water or spiced water during meal is fine).

 For Vatas its recommended to have breakfast as you are the type who do not really preserve energy.
-You are looking for something that gives energy, so carbs, is still light-easy to digest, warm and "soupy".
-If you are not in habit to have breakfast eat some fruits or have some fresh juice to start with.
-If you are hungry have the lighter versions of Warm Porridge sweet or salty extra liquidy.
-You can use oats, semolina, rice or wheat with milk or almond milk, light spices like cinnamon and cardamom and sauteed apples, peaches, pears & some seeds or light vegetables like green peas, carrots with spices like roman cumin, cinnamon and a bit of turmeric.
+You are looking for something that gives energy, so carbs, is still light-easy to digest, warm and moist.
+If you are not in habit to have breakfast eat some stewed apple or other fruits or have a warm cup of spiced milk to start with.
+If you are hungry have the lighter versions of warm porridge sweet or salty extra liquidy.
+You can use oats, semolina, rice or wheat with milk or almond milk, light spices like cinnamon and cardamom, some seeds or light vegetables like green peas, carrots with spices like roman cumin, cinnamon and a bit of turmeric.
 Do you prefer other savoury tastes?
-Try the Sweet Potato Spread or Cottage cheese (vegan or no) with Sauteed Garlic & Spinach with a sprinkle of sesame seed.
+Try the Sweet Potato Spread or Cottage cheese with Sauteed Garlic & Spinach with a sprinkle of sesame seed.

 If you don't feel hungry don't eat rather have some fruits around 10 am as a snack and you can go ahead with an earlier lunch/brunch.